-Substantial Alteration: An alteration to a building which involves an area equal to or greater than 30% of the building's footprint.
+Substantial Alteration: An alteration to a building which involves an area equal to or greater than 75% of the building's floor area.
 If a structure is nonconforming, the percentage of alteration is cumulative of all alterations made since the structure became nonconforming.

-Dwelling, Mixed-Use: A dwelling unit on the upper floor of a mixed use building with a minimum area of 800 square feet.
+Dwelling, Mixed-Use: A dwelling unit on the upper floor of a mixed-use building with a minimum area of 750 square feet.
 More than three such dwellings shall not be considered a multi-family dwelling in the MSMU, GB and GH Districts.
+However, such units shall comply with the requirements of an Energy Star qualified home and Section 78-21 of the Town Code.

-Planned Resort: A mixed-use development of a site located within the Planned Resort District in compliance with the standards applicable to the Planned Resort use.
+Planned Resort: A development of a site located within the Planned Resort Overlay District in compliance with the standards applicable to the Planned Resort use.

-Nothing in this definition, or the Planned Resort District regulations or supplemental use regulations applies to a "Vacation Resort," as that term is elsewhere used in the Zoning Law.
+Nothing in this definition, or the Planned Resort Overlay District regulations or supplemental use regulations applies to a "Vacation Resort," as that term is elsewhere used in the Zoning Law.